thejsway/thejsway/manuscript/chapter16.md

 ## The event family

-Manay types of events can be triggered by DOM elements.
+Many types of events can be triggered by DOM elements.
 Here are the main event categories.

 | Category | Examples |
 |---|---|